juerg-mueller/ImportLyricsInMuseScore/README.md

 # ImportLyricsInMuseScore
-Import Lyrics in MuseScore from Midi
+Imports Lyrics from Midi in MuseScore